Research shows having a defined purpose can improve longevity. Guest blogger Dr. Heidi Hanna discusses why it matters.

 - For the retired marketing executive who loves cooking but never had time for it, suggest taking culinary courses to hone those skills and parlay them into new opportunities.

-By helping new retirees put purpose into action, advisors can help clients ensure they have a target for their energy investments.
+By helping new retirees put purpose into action, financial professionals can help clients ensure they have a target for their energy investments.
 This targeted energy can help alleviate the stress and potential physical decline associated with a lack of purpose and ultimately help clients remain healthy, fulfilled and productive throughout retirement.

 About the Author